New Jersey governor race: Who are Phil Murphy and Kim Guadagno?

 NEW JERSEY GUBERNATORIAL CANDIDATES DEBATE FRUIT, VEGGIES, TAXES

 The bank -- which would be the second of its kind in the U.S. -- would give some state tax money to community banks.
 The community banks would then give loans to small business owners, infrastructure projects in the state and student loans.
-The profits would be returned to the people of New Jersey.
+The profits would be returned to the people of New Jersey as non-tax revenue.

 “Jump starting the economy-- that’s his play,” Dworkin said.
 “It’s an intriguing idea- but that’s it.
 It’s not something that’s galvanized voters.”